 E-mail is often fast and convenient, but this is not the case for everyone.
 Remember, teachers and administrators are busy throughout the day, so they may not be able to respond to your emails immediately.
-Also remember, emails cannot be “heard” and can easily be misinterpreted so be cautious with the tone of your emails.

 When using e-mails-